nikkehsolaris/deluge-autoremoveplus/README.md

 python setup.py bdist_egg
 ```

-The resulting `AutoRemovePlus-x-py3.x.egg` file can be found in the `/dist` directory.
+The resulting `AutoRemovePlus-vX.Y.Z.egg` file can be found in the `/dist` directory.
+Note the .egg doesn't contain python version in the filename - our modified
+`setup.py` has logic that renames the generated .egg.

 Roadmap/TODO
 ------------